 2. Risk Awareness

 Regular performance of compliance risk analysis is an essential part of Vetter’s compliance management system.
 In 2019 Vetter conducted its second companywide compliance risk analysis.
 A comprehensive analysis of the available company data and planned further development of Vetter’s business activities, the current market environment and the results of the interviews conducted through several levels of management within Vetter form the basis for the current company’s compliance risk profile.
-The aim to further sharpen this profile by conducting dedicated on site risk analyses with a special focus on certain geographical regions and functions in 2020, needed to be postponed due to the worldwide Corona pandemic and its accompanying restrictions.
-To bridge the time, Vetter focused in 2020 on conducting webinars – partly with participation of external business partners - with specific regional focuses and promoting the advisory function of Vetter’s Compliance Office within the company.
-The planned dedicated specific risk analyses will be conducted as soon as the circumstances will allow us to do so.
+With the relaxation of post-pandemic travel restrictions, Vetter took the opportunity to further sharpen its compliance risk profile by conducting a dedicated onsite risk analysis with a special focus on the APAC region.
+In interviews and workshops – both partly with participation of external business partners - specific regional compliance related risks were discussed, compliant, and appropriate for the specifics of the geographical region, solutions were worked out.
+The advisory function of Vetter’s Compliance Office within the company was further enhanced.
+The next dedicated risk analysis is planned for 2023.

 3. Accountability Standards